Don't Tell Me That It's Over: Promotion

-Commercial performance
+Commercial response

 Upon its release, "Don't Tell Me That It's Over" continued the European success that Macdonald had achieved with her previous single releases from her debut studio album This is the Life (2007).
 It performed particularly strongly in continental European markets, reaching the top ten in both the Belgium Flanders and Wallonia Singles Charts, Austria and Germany.
 It spent a total of 22 weeks within the Top 100 of the German Singles Charts between March–August 2010.
 In Austria, it spent a total of ten weeks within the Austrian Top 100 singles charts, and in the Netherlands, it peaked at number twenty nine and again spent on a total of ten weeks in the Dutch singles charts.

 In Macdonald's native Scotland, the song had moderate success, peaking at number twenty one on the official Scottish Singles Charts.
 In the United Kingdom, it missed the top forty of the UK Singles Charts, debuting at number forty eight, spending a total of two weeks within the UK Top 100.
 In Spain, it debuted at number forty two before falling out of the top 100 of the Spanish Singles Charts after one week.
 It peaked at number sixteen in Finland, and spent a total of seven weeks on that chart.

 As of March 2024, "Don't Tell Me That It's Over" has been streamed over 10 million times on streaming service Spotify.